fectec/ManchesterChallenge/README.md

 #### ROS 2

 <p align="justify">
 To set up the micro-ROS agent, run the provided <code>micro_ros_setup</code> script located in the root of this repository.
-This script installs all dependencies, builds the agent, and sets up your workspace.
+This script installs all dependencies and builds the agent.
 </p>

 <p align="justify">